When Royal Mail strikes are happening and how it’ll affect your post

 They also said there was “no grounds for industrial action” and accused Unite of putting out misleading claims over additional job losses to members.

-“We committed to protecting pay for all managers who stay with Royal Mail, and the vast majority will see an increase in their earnings.”
+“We committed to protecting pay for all managers who stay with Royal Mail, and the vast majority have seen an increase in their earnings.

+“We allowed managers to request voluntary redundancy with a package of up to two years’ salary, which was over-subscribed.

 Register for free to continue reading